Bookkeeping

 A close that grades itself.

-DayZero runs a readiness check every night across categorization, reconciliation, anomalies, and variance.
-By morning you have a score — and the exact list of what's blocking it.
-No more "I think we're ready."
+DayZero runs a readiness check across categorization, reconciliation, anomalies, and variance.
+You get a score — and the exact list of what's blocking it.
+No more “I think we're ready.”

 Score, not status